open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-oss-to-vmware.html.md

     $ gpstop -a
     ```

-3. Download the VMware Greenplum package from [VMware Tanzu Network](https://network.pivotal.io/), and then copy it to the `gpadmin` user's home directory on each coordinator, standby, and segment host.
+3. Download the VMware Greenplum package from [VMware Tanzu Network](https://network.pivotal.io/), and then copy it to the `gpadmin` user's home directory on each master, standby, and segment host.

 4. If you used `yum` or `apt` to install Greenplum Database to the default location, run the following commands on each host to replace the software: